egres1982/data-engineering-for-aws-immersion-day/README.md

 Data Engineering Immersion Day
 ====================================================

-Welcome to the lab manual!
+Welcome to the lab manual.

 ### Requirements: